pksunkara/alpaca/README.md

 - Add support for CSV

 #### Requests
-- Support raw post data
+- HTTP Method Overloading
 - What about file uploads?

 #### General
 - Pagination support
-- Classes inside classes
+- Classes inside classes (so on..)
-- HTTP Method Overloading
 - Allow customization of errors

 #### Languages